 Anyone can become dependent on alcohol when they mentally obsess and physically cannot abstain from drinking due to the fears and pains of withdrawal.
-This can happen after continuous heavy drinking for years, months, and even weeks, depending on how much and how often alcohol is being consumed.
+This can happen after continuous heavy drinking for years, months, and even weeks, depending on how much and how often alcohol is consumed.

 Information on Withdrawal from Alcohol